barbara-barta/princess_bride_classification/README.md

 These are the five classes we consider.

+## Project Overview

-The outline of the project is roughly as follows:
+A brief outline of the project is:
-1. web-scraping for photos of the five actors using the Fatkun Batch Download chrome extension
-2. face detection with OpenCV and Haar cascade classifiers
-3. feature extraction: stacking original images alongside their wavelet transforms, reshaping and normalizing the feature vectors
+1. data colllection
+2. extracting relevant areas from the images and removing unrelevant images
+3. feature engineering
-4. performing three different classification algorithms, namely SVM, logistic regression and random forest
+4. performing three different classification algorithms
-5. choosing the best algorithm and parameters using cross-validation
+5. choosing the model
+6. model evaluation

 In the future I hope to build a UI such that a user can drop an image and receive the predicted label.

-# Image Classification of Five Iconic Actors

-This project focuses on the task of classifying images into one of five distinct classes, each corresponding to a well-known actor.
-The goal is to build a machine learning pipeline that can accurately predict the identity of an actor based on a facial image.
+Here are some more details regarding each step of the project.
+For even more details, see the Jupyter notebook.

-## Project Overview
+## Data Collection

-The project is structured into several phases:

-1. **Data Collection**
 Images were scraped from the web using the Fatkun Batch Download Chrome extension.
-This allowed efficient downloading of multiple photos per actor from Google Images.
+This allowed efficient downloading of multiple photos per actor from Google Images, but the result is a large number of photos, not all of which are usable (think photos of multiple people, blurry photos etc.)

-2. **Face Detection**
+## Face Detection
-   We utilized OpenCV's pre-trained Haar cascade classifiers to detect faces in the raw images.
-This step ensures that only the relevant regions (faces) are used for training, improving model focus and performance.
+I utilized OpenCV's pre-trained Haar cascade classifiers to detect faces in the raw images.

-3. **Discarding irrelevant images**
 Some images contain multiple faces, all of which are recognized by the Haar cascade classifiers.
-Thus, we must remove the irrelevant images from the datasets.
+Thus, I manually remove the irrelevant images from the datasets.
 This includes pictures with faces of other people and pictures where faces are not clearly visible.
-This step was done manually.

-5. **Feature Engineering**
+This step ensures that only the relevant regions (faces) are used for training, improving model focus and performance.

+## Feature Engineering

-   For each image, we applied a wavelet transform to extract texture features.
-These wavelet-transformed images were then stacked alongside the original images.
+For each image, I applied a wavelet transform to extract texture features.
+These wavelet-transformed images were then combined with the original images using vertical stacking.
 The resulting feature vectors were flattened and normalized, creating a consistent numerical format for the models.

-6. **Model Training**
+## Model Training

    Three different classification algorithms were evaluated:

-   - Support Vector Machine (SVM)
+   - Support Vector Machine (SVM) :
    - Logistic Regression
    - Random Forest

    Each model was wrapped in a pipeline with data scaling, and their hyperparameters were fine-tuned using `GridSearchCV`.

-7. **Model Selection**
+## Model Selection

-   We compared the models using cross-validation, selecting the best performer based on accuracy and generalization.
+We compared the models using cross-validation, selecting the best performer based on the F-score.
 Evaluation included the use of confusion matrices for visual inspection of results.

+## Model evaluation

 ## Future Work